1i2hs/file-receiver/README.md

-# media-receiver
+# file-receiver
-A simple node.js application that receives media file uploads from client side.
+A simple node.js application that receives file uploads from client side.
 It uses [`multer`](https://github.com/expressjs/multer) to recevie files.
 Also it is recommended to run this application with [`PM2`](http://pm2.keymetrics.io/)

 ## Compatible Node.js version
 \>= 10.14.0(LTS)